Most obsessive-compulsive behavior is related to concerns about harm or risk.

 Obsessive-compulsive disorder (OCD) is slightly more common among women than men and affects about 1 to 2% of the population.
-Children are also affected (see Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents).
-Up to 30% of people with OCD have had or have a tic disorder (see Tourette Syndrome and Other Tic Disorders in Children and Adolescents).
+On average, OCD begins at about age 19 to 20 years, but over 25% of cases begin before age 14 (see also Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents).
+Up to 30% of people with OCD have had or have a tic disorder.

 OCD differs from psychotic disorders, in which people lose contact with reality.
-OCD also differs from obsessive-compulsive personality disorder (see Obsessive-compulsive personality disorder), although people with these disorders may have some of the same characteristics, such as being orderly or reliable or being a perfectionist.
+OCD also differs from obsessive-compulsive personality disorder, although people with these disorders may have some of the same characteristics, such as being orderly or reliable or being a perfectionist.

 People with OCD have obsessions—thoughts, images, or urges that occur over and over even though people do not want them to.
 These obsessions intrude even when people are thinking about and doing other things.
 Also, obsessions usually cause great distress or anxiety.
 The obsessions usually involve thoughts of harm, risk, or danger.

 Because the obsessions are not pleasurable, people often try to ignore and/or control them.